VinayAdaki/DevOps/README.md

 # DevOps
 This Repository used for Assignement1 of DevOps

-- ReadMe.md file helps collaborator or new members who so ever visits out Repo online to know what is the purpose of this repository. updated by devloper 1.
+- ReadMe.md file helps collaborator or new members who so ever visits out Repo online to know what is the purpose of this repository. updated by developer 2 in the feature 2.
 - How to set up this repository on local
 - what all software required to set this repo
 - what are the rules to collaborate or request for the change